-Soil-based probiotics are also called soil-based organisms (SBOs).
-They are bacterial organisms naturally found in soils.
-They help support plants by breaking down organic material.
+Soil-based probiotics are made from soil-based organisms (SBOs).
+These are bacterial organisms naturally found in soil and water.
+SBOs help support plants by breaking down organic material.
 And they fight pathogens and provide vitamins to help plants and animals thrive.

-The most common bacteria used in SBOs are Bacillus species.
+The most common bacteria in soil based probiotics are Bacillus species.
 Bacillus strains have been shown to support both human and animal microbiomes.
-And Bacillus species can produce norepinephrine and dopamine to support healthy brain function.

 #1 Support A Healthy Gut